sunil425/devOps/README.md

-"Line 1: Changed in edit branch"
+"This line is added from edit branch"
-"Line 2: New content in edit branch"